-Dry, flaky skin on your scalp can be uncomfortable and embarrassing.
-Those flakes can be caused by dandruff or psoriasis, which are two very different conditions.
+Dry, flaky skin on your scalp can be uncomfortable.
+Those flakes can be caused by dandruff or psoriasis, which are two very different conditions:

 Washing your hair with a harsh shampoo or using a lot of chemicals on your hair can sometimes irritate your scalp and lead to flakes.

-Regular antibodies only appear to fight off an infection caused by a virus or bacteria.
-If you have psoriasis, your immune system causes an unhealthy and abnormal growth of new skin that collects in dry, flaky patches on your body, including the scalp.
+This attack causes skin cell production to speed up, creating an unhealthy and abnormal growth of new skin that collects in dry, flaky patches on your body, including the scalp.

-If you have psoriasis, that process speeds up in various spots on your body, so there’s no time for the dead skin to go through its normal shedding.
+If you have psoriasis, that process speeds up in various spots on your body and there’s no time for the dead skin to go through its normal shedding.
 That causes dead skin cells to build up on the surface.
 This usually occurs on the:

 Psoriasis can take different forms.
 Sometimes your skin may look cracked and dry.
 Other times it may be reddened and dotted with small silvery patches.

-Dandruff, however, can usually be prevented.
+Dandruff can usually be prevented.
 Using a daily dandruff shampoo is often enough to keep dandruff from forming.
 Keeping your hair clean, in general, is a good idea.
 Oil and dirt can build up on your scalp and cause your scalp to dry.
-Brushing your hair away from the scalp will also help keep oil from accumulating on your scalp.
+Brushing your hair away from the scalp also helps keep oil from accumulating on your scalp.

-Dandruff, on the other hand, can usually be treated with medicated shampoo.
+Dandruff can usually be treated with medicated shampoo.
 It’s also important that you follow the directions of any shampoo you use.
-Some can be used a couple of times per week, and others should only be used once per week.
+Some can be used a couple of times per week, while others can only be used once per week.
 You may have to switch shampoos, too, as one may become less effective over time.

-If your dandruff doesn’t go away, or get better after two weeks of antidandruff shampoo, you may need to see a dermatologist.
+If your dandruff doesn’t go away or doesn’t get better after two weeks of antidandruff shampoo, you may need to see a dermatologist.
 There are prescription dandruff shampoos that may have the strength you need to overcome the problem.
 You may also require a medicated ointment.

 If all signs point to psoriasis, you should also see a dermatologist.
-You may have psoriatic arthritis if stiff or swollen joints accompany your psoriasis.
+If stiff or swollen joints accompany your psoriasis, you may have psoriatic arthritis.
 A rheumatologist can treat this condition.
 Your primary care physician should be able to help coordinate your care and your various specialists.